marta-rakowska/automated_testing_python_challenge/README.md

 - learn how to find bugs,
 - learn how to report bugs,
 - learn how to write a test report.

+You can find the solution of this task [here](https://drive.google.com/drive/folders/1DU61ovsgWxocZU52_CEFXh79J4YJABHq).